Lewis Broadus: Philippine-American War

 Following the surrender of Spain and ceding of Puerto Rico, Guam, and the Philippines to the United States, Filipino nationalists (Insurectos) began launching attacks against the American forces.
 Lewis reported to the Presidio, which was then a military training base located on the tip of the San Francisco Peninsula, while on the way to the Philippines in early 1899.
 Upon arrival in the pacific on August 1, the 25th regiment was stationed on Mindanao, the second-largest island of the archipelago, and engaged in numerous skirmishes.
 Lewis was recommended for a commission as a Lieutenant to serve with the Philippine Scouts but was denied.

-Indian Wars & Certificate of Merit Action
+Inter-war Service

-Upon the regiment's return to the U.S. in 1902, he was sent back to the frontier to once again serve as a Buffalo Soldier, patrolling and defending what was called the "Indian Territories"—the Western Plains region.
+Upon the regiment's return to the U.S. in 1902, he was sent back to the frontier to patrol and defend what was called the "Indian Territories"—the Western Plains region.
 An incident occurred while he served as 1st Sergeant at Fort Niobrara, Nebraska on July 3, 1906.
 A memorandum from the Acting Secretary of the U.S. War Department, Office of the Chief of Staff, Washington dated September 1906 states:

 He was awarded the Certificate of Merit Medal on Sept.
 25, 1906, by President Theodore Roosevelt.

-Border War & Interwar Service

-During the Border War, Broadus was sent to fight Mexican revolutionaries in skirmishes on the Texas–Mexican border.
-Later, between 1913 to 1917, the 25th Infantry Regiment was sent to Oahu, Hawaii where approximately 800 African American soldiers were housed in the Schofield Barracks.
+Later that year, the 25th was transferred to Texas, with Lewis garrisoned at Fort McIntosh.
+In 1907, he, along with Sergeant “Doc” L. Harril and Private William Parks, represented the garrison in a department-wide shooting competition in San Antonio, Texas.

+The 25th Infantry Regiment deployed to the Philippines for a second time in 1906.
+Unlike their first tour during the war, they primarily served guard, escort, and police duties.
+A few minor expeditions against the Moros were the only military confrontations of the tour.
+The regiment returned to the U.S. in 1907, assuming various postings in the West.

+On May 2, 1914, Lewis was designated an Ordnance Sergeant, the staff non-commissioned officer responsible receiving and issuing all ordnance(artillery, weapons, ammunition) for a military installation.
+Additionally, he received orders to Oahu, Hawaii, where approximately 800 African American soldiers were housed in the Schofield Barracks, and later reported to the commanding general for duty with the Hawaii Department.